Non duality: Non dual View of the Self

 To approach and discover the lasting, conscious reality as our own being is the sure way to find inner peace, freedom, fearlessness and fulfilment.

-According to Advaita, the validity of all this can be established through reason.
-And reason exposes the contradictions implied by any view that holds there to be more than one ultimate reality.
+It can be shown that the non dual teachings are entirely reasonable.
+And reason shows that there are contradictions implied by any view that holds there to be more than one ultimate reality.

-But the truth of non-duality cannot be confirmed by reason alone and it is not meant to be accepted only intellectually.
+But reason alone cannot prove whether whether the non dual teachings on the nature of the Self are true or not, and they are not meant to be accepted only intellectually.
 The teaching is that Self and Reality can be discovered directly in and as our own being.
-To reflect on the idea of non-duality is one of the practical steps towards this knowledge.
+To reflect on the idea of non-dual reality is one of the practical steps towards this knowledge.
 The methods also include meditation and related practices.

 In ordinary life, it is our common experience that we give our individual self, our ego, an exaggerated importance.
 This distorts our outlook and is the root of ‘selfishness’ in the negative sense.

-In the light of the philosophy of non-duality, there is an important truth hidden in this feeling that our self is so significant.
+In the light of the non dual philosophy, there is an important truth hidden in this feeling that our self is so significant.
 It is of little help to say that we should be less selfish.
-The real solution, offered by the non-dual teachings, is to expand our sense of Self to the reality underlying all being.
+The real solution, offered by the non dual teachings, is to expand our sense of Self to the reality underlying all being.
 This is what we really are and always will be.
 It is through this Self-realisation that we become truly selfless, and manifest the highest good of all.

 More on related themes: